 Doctors may use a combination of treatments for lung cancer, depending on the person’s needs, the stage of cancer, and the tumor’s location.
 Treatment may also include palliative care, or procedures and medications to relieve symptoms and improve a person’s quality of life.

 Experts use past statistics to estimate the percentage of people who are likely to live for 5 or more years after a diagnosis of cancer.
 These estimations are called survival rates.

-- for distant cancer: 3%
+- Distant cancer: 3%

-There are two main types of lung cancer: small cell and non-small cell.
-Small cell lung cancer is less common and more aggressive.
+There are two main types of lung cancer: small-cell and non-small cell.
+Small-cell lung cancer is less common and more aggressive.

-If a person has a diagnosis of small cell lung cancer, how long can they usually expect to live?
+If a person has a diagnosis of small-cell lung cancer, how long can they usually expect to live?

 It depends on the stage of the disease, but overall, the average survival rate is about 1–2 years.